Lot & His Wife: The Woman Who Looked Back

 Maybe, we won’t turn into a pillar of salt because we look longingly at what the world has to offer.
 Maybe we’ll just lust after it until spiritual things appear distasteful and boring.
 But is being tangled up in this world worth losing the eternal life that the Father has to offer?

 Father, there are times when I get drawn in by the temporary things that this life has to offer.
 I forget that this life is but for a short time.
-Help me to keep my eyes firmly fixed on Christ who gives me strength to make it through this life.
-In Jesus' name.
+Help me to keep my eyes firmly fixed on Christ who gives me the strength to make it through this life.
+In Jesus’ name.
 Amen.

 Write out a short prayer asking for strength to hold on to Jesus.